ietf-wg-cellar/flac-specification/flac.md

 If a subframe uses a predictor to approximate the audio signal, a residual is stored to 'correct' the approximation to the exact value.
 When an effective predictor is used, the average numerical value of the residual samples is smaller than that of the samples before prediction.
 While having smaller values on average, it is possible a few 'outlier' residual samples are much larger than any of the original samples.
 Sometimes these outliers even exceed the range the bit depth of the original audio offers.

 To be able to efficiently code such a stream of relatively small numbers with an occasional outlier, Rice coding (a subset of Golomb coding) is used.
 Depending on how small the numbers are that have to be coded, a Rice parameter is chosen.
 The numerical value of each residual sample is split in two parts by dividing it with `2^(Rice parameter)`, creating a quotient and a remainder.
 The quotient is stored in unary form, the remainder in binary form.
-If indeed most residual samples are close to zero and the Rice parameter is chosen right, this form of coding, a so-called variable-length code, needs less bits to store than storing the residual in unencoded form.
+If indeed most residual samples are close to zero and a suitable Rice parameter is chosen, this form of coding, a so-called variable-length code, needs less bits to store than storing the residual in unencoded form.

 As Rice codes can only handle unsigned numbers, signed numbers are zigzag encoded to a so-called folded residual.
 For more information see section [coded residual](#coded-residual) for a more thorough explanation.